Man waters lush raised beds (Incomplete: max_output_tokens)

 • Less frequent watering

-A well-balanced raised bed should be able to absorb water deeply and still drain enough to keep roots oxygenated.
+A healthy raised bed should absorb water deeply and still drain well enough for roots to breathe.
 Plants do not thrive in soggy soil, even during a heat wave.
-Water stress and waterlogging can look similar at the leaf level, so the soil itself should guide your response.
+Too much water can be just as damaging as too little.

-Some watering methods are much better suited to raised beds than others, especially during heat waves.
+Some watering methods are much better suited to raised beds than others, especially when the temperature is high and evaporation is intense.

 Drip irrigation

-Drip irrigation is often the most efficient option.
-It delivers water directly to the root zone, reduces evaporation, and allows for slow, steady soaking.
-It is especially useful for larger beds or for gardeners who want a more consistent routine.
+Drip irrigation is often the most efficient option for raised beds during summer heat waves.
+It delivers water directly to the root zone, reduces evaporation, and allows you to water slowly and consistently.

 Soaker hoses